One of the features of the tour is riding a camel out into the desert and camping overnight.

 The saddle on Jennifer's camel slipped and she started to fall forward down the camel's neck.
 Fortunately she was not injured.

-The camels also carry the supplies for the evening.
+The camels also carry the food supplies for the evening.

 After about 90 minutes, we reached the camp site and it felt good to get off.
 This was Biter.